-Labreck, Letendre among UMaine Sports Hall of Famers to bask in national spotlight
+American Ninja Warrior finalist Jesse Labreck among latest UMaine Sports Hall of Famers

 Now they are nationally prominent.

-Labreck, a former Messalonskee High School of Oakland standout track athlete, and Letendre, a native of Manchester, N.H., were among 10 people who were inducted into the University of Maine Sports Hall of Fame at the Black Bear Inn in Orono on Friday night.
+Labreck, a former Messalonskee High School of Oakland standout track athlete, and Letendre, a native of Manchester, New Hampshire, were among 10 people who were inducted into the University of Maine Sports Hall of Fame at the Black Bear Inn in Orono on Friday night.

 Labreck won 12 America East individual championships and still holds the league’s indoor record in the pentathlon, the 60-meter hurdles and the long jump.
 She earned some time in the limelight on the American Ninja Warrior television show, becoming only the sixth woman in the first nine seasons to complete a qualifying course.